 Sear salmon

 - Heat a large heavy bottomed skillet with a lid (you'll need the lid later – or if you don't have a skillet with a lid, you can use foil later), over MED HIGH heat.
-Once hot, add vegetable oil.
+Once hot, add 1 Tbsp vegetable oil.

 Add sauce